radicle-dev/radicle-upstream/docs/ethereum.md

   In this environment Radicle Contracts are deployed to a development Ethereum node running locally and we use a local test wallet that can communicate with it.
-The "DAI" token used in this environment is our custom Radicle Token.
 See the [local environment][loc] section to learn how to get set up.

 2. `Rinkeby`